Tips and Myths About Lightening Strikes in Central Florida's

 Most people think they are safe in their aluminum or rotomolded kayaks and canoes.
 They also think that the tall trees lining the river banks will take any lightning hits.

 Indeed, they know all the myths: that people are poor lightning conductors; that water is a poor conductor of electricity; that rubber-soled shoes are very protective; that lightning follows the most direct path to the ground; that lightning never strikes twice - and so on.
 NOT!

 According to the executive director of the Lighting Protection Institute, Bud VanSickle, these people are in grave danger.
 When asked recently about the common scenario described above he said this:

-Nearly everyone on the Rainbow River during a storm says “no big deal” - "not to worry" - "it has never happened here" -OR- “these storms are just a pain in the you-know-what."
+Nearly everyone that happens to be in a boat or even swimming in the popular Rainbow River during a storm says: “no big deal” - "not to worry" - "it has never happened here" -OR- “these storms are just a pain in the you-know-what."

 BUT THESE ARE THE FACTS

 FACT 01.
 A moving thunderstorm gathers positively charged particles along the ground that travel with the storm.
 As the differences in charges continue to increase, positively charged particles rise up tall objects such as trees, houses, and telephone poles—and people.

 FACT 02.
 Since light travels faster than sound, the thunder is heard after the lightning.
 If you see lightning and hear thunder at the same time, that lightning is nearby.
 If you see successive strokes of lightning in the same place on the horizon then you are in line with the storm, and it may be moving toward you.

 FACT 05.
 Most lightning deaths and injuries in the United States occur during the summer months, when the combination of hot weather, lightning and outdoor activities reaches a peak.